 View this post on Instagram

 Lorraine Fred opened a salon in her hometown of Hoboken in 2000.
 She is of Puerto Rican descent and her expertise spans all aspects of beauty, fashion, hair, and makeup.
 In 2003, Lorraine’s House of Styles transformed into a teaching salon where other associates can learn how to hone their skills in color, corrective color, creative color, cut, and styling.
 In 2019, her salon was recognized as health-conscious for implementing environmentally friendly practices.
-The salon offers hair services for women and men, including textured hair; makeup, eyelashes, and eyebrow services.
+The salon has hair services for women and men, including textured hair; makeup, eyelashes, and eyebrow services.

-Melissa Rosa with Hudson Healing Arts | 51 Newark Street
+Melissa Rosa With Hudson Healing Arts | 51 Newark Street Suite 402

-Melissa Rosa joined Hudson Healing Arts this year as a Reiki Master practitioner.
+Melissa Rosa joined Hudson Healing Arts as a Reiki Master practitioner.
 She started her own LLC for her spiritual and wellness business back in 2020 called Golden Rose Reiki.
 Melissa is a proud Puerto Rican single mother originally from Jersey City.

 Mint Market | 303 1st Street, Hoboken + 339 Grove Street, Jersey City